-(a) Medium-notice situations where AEMO has between ten weeks and seven days of notice of a projected shortfall in reserves.
+(a) Long-notice situations where AEMO determines it has more than ten weeks of notice of a projected shortfall in reserves;

-When it is considering whether to enter into reserve contracts during Stage 1 of the RERT process for medium-notice situations, AEMO may take into account:
+When it is considering whether to enter into reserve contracts during Stage 1 of the RERT process for long-notice situations, AEMO may take into account:

-- the details of the outcome of the medium term PASA; - the outcome of the energy adequacy assessment projection (EAAP); and - any other information that AEMO considers relevant. - (b) Short-notice situations where AEMO has between three hours and seven days of notice of a projected shortfall in reserves.
+- the details of the outcome of the medium term PASA; - the outcome of the energy adequacy assessment projection (EAAP); and - any other information that AEMO considers relevant. - (b) Medium-notice situations where AEMO has between ten weeks and seven days of notice of a projected shortfall in reserves.